JacobPoteet/Portfolio/README.md

 ## Global Leaderboard
 Within the main menu, players can glance to the right and access a global leaderboard showcasing user stats for the current month.
 This dynamic panel cycles through, highlighting each player along with additional statistics, offering an engaging and comprehensive view of the gaming community's achievements.

-**Responsibilities:** System Design, implementation in C#, collaborate with Art on UI/UX
+**Responsibilities:** System Design, implementation in C#, collaborate with the Art team on UI/UX

 <img src="Assets\Leaderboard.gif">